Setting a big goal like “get noticed online with a content marketing strategy” isn’t necessarily something you can put on tomorrow’s to-do list.

 - Usually gives you an author’s bio and a link back to your blog

-Here are two examples taken from The Write Life of what your guest blogging bio could look like:
+Here is an example taken from The Write Life of what your guest blogging bio could look like:

 Who wants a huge pool of traffic exposed to your content?
 You certainly do.